-Evidence Based Modalities
+Evidence Based Practices

-Therapy/counselling approaches that have been heavily researched and found to be successful in helping individuals and families make positive changes in their lives.
+Evidence-Based Practices are therapy/counselling approaches that have been heavily researched and found to be successful in helping individuals and families make positive changes in their lives.

 Cognitive Behavioural Therapy (CBT) – is an evidence-based practice that focuses on the connection between our thoughts, feelings, and behaviours.
 Emotions can be difficult to change on their own, and CBT approaches trying to change those emotions by changing our thoughts and behaviours that contribute to those feelings of distress.
-CBT helps build skills (ie. Positive self-talk, changing how we view the world, changing pattern behaviours, changing habits) and increase awareness of our thoughts, feelings, and behaviours and how they impact our daily life (Cully & Teten, 2008).
-CBT values practice and repetition and uses “homework tasks” (ie. Tracking and rating feelings, completing a thought record, noticing unhelpful thoughts, activity scheduling, mindfulness or relaxation practice) to encourage and help skill building.
+CBT helps build skills (i.e.. positive self-talk, changing how we view the world, changing pattern behaviours, changing habits) and increase awareness of our thoughts, feelings, and behaviours and how they impact our daily life (Cully & Teten, 2008).
+CBT values practice and repetition and uses “homework tasks” (i.e. Tracking and rating feelings, completing a thought record, noticing unhelpful thoughts, activity scheduling, mindfulness or relaxation practice) to encourage and help skill building.

 Brief Solution Focused Therapy (SFBT) – is an evidence-based practice that focuses on finding solutions (i.e., finding different ways to feel better) rather than finding the root cause of their challenges.
 Challenges could be anything that feels hard for the individual.
 This approach focuses on goals, times when things go well or when you were able to cope, and exploring what life would look like if things were different.